Lau0120/tiny-thread-pool/README.md

 ### 3.3.
 Interact with the thread pool

 You can drop any type of task instance (implemented the `ITask` interface) to the thread pool.
-For tasks with results (the result of `Run` method is not `nullptr`), you can alsow retrieve them from the thread pool, but the order is not guaranteed.
+For tasks with results (the result of `Execute` method is not `nullptr`), you can alsow retrieve them from the thread pool, but the order is not guaranteed.